Caps of the Soviet Police (Militia)

 1971-1974

 This cap was authorized in 1971 for wear by militiamen assigned to drunk treatment facilities.
 Except for this emblem, the rest of the uniform worn by these personnel matched that of their other militia colleagues.
-The cap itself is a standard summer militia one, consisting of a padded framework over which a replaceable white cover was worn (gray caps were worn in the winter).
-The band was red and gold cords were held in place by regulation gilt-metal buttons.
-The unique drunk treatment cockade was a one-piece emblem, consisting of a red enameled cross on a white background, surrounded by a gilt wreath.
-This cap/badge combination was authorized for wear until 1974, when all personnel were to revert to standard militia emblems.
+The cap itself is a standard summer version dated 1984, consisting of a padded framework over which a replaceable white cover was worn (gray caps were worn the rest of the year).
+The band is red and gilt cords are held in place by regulation gilt-metal buttons with embossed star.
+The unique drunk treatment cockade was a one-piece emblem consisting of a red cold-enameled cross on a white background, surrounded by a gilt wreath.
+This cap/badge combination was authorized for wear until 1974, when all personnel reverted to wearing standard militia emblems.
 Scarce (with emblem)

 Top